MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 Performance efficiency is when workload capacity aligns to actual usage.
 A workload that overperforms is as problematic as one that underperforms.
 The tradeoffs differ.
 Overperformance affects cost optimization.
 Poor performance affects users.
 The key to performance efficiency is monitoring, adjusting, and testing over time.
 You need to regularly review performance metrics and make adjustments as necessary to ensure that the workload is efficient.
 Testing all changes pre- and post-implementation is required to reach performance targets.

+### Develop a performance culture

+A performance culture is an environment in which continuous improvement is expected and the team learns from production.
+Performance optimization requires specialized skills.
+Workload teams need the right skills and mindset to optimize their performance to meet increases and decreases in demand.
+You also need to allocate their time to support the required monitoring and remediation of performance issues as they arise.
+These teams need clear expectations.
+For example, performance targets, baselines, and deviation thresholds (how far from baseline is acceptable) need to be highly visible and socialized.

+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Continuous performance optimizations require a team that has the right skills and time to find and fix performance issues.
+Dedicating personnel to performance adds operational cost.
+If you have limited personnel resources, continuous performance optimization could take time away from other operational tasks.

+### Evaluate new platform features

+Evaluating new platform features involves examining the new functionalities and tools of a platform that can improve performance efficiency, such as optimized storage solutions, caching mechanisms, or resource management tools.
+New platform features can open avenues for enhancing performance efficiency.
+Keep your platform and tools up-to-date to ensure you're using the latest innovations and best practices.
+Consistently monitor feedback and performance metrics from these new additions to refine your approach.

 ### Prioritize optimization efforts

 Proactively optimizing performance means taking proactive measures to improve and enhance the performance of the workload before any performance issues arise.
 Using proactive measures involves identifying potential bottlenecks, monitoring performance metrics, and implementing optimizations to ensure that the workload operates efficiently and meets the desired performance goals.
 Based on the analysis of deteriorating components, critical flows, and technical debt, you can implement performance optimizations specific to each area.
 Improvements might involve code changes, infrastructure adjustments, or configuration updates.